open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 By default:

-- Explicit bucket histogram aggregation with more than 1 bucket will use `AlignedHistogramBucketExemplarReservoir`.
+- Explicit bucket histogram aggregation with more than 1 bucket MUST use `AlignedHistogramBucketExemplarReservoir`.
 - Base2 Exponential Histogram Aggregation SHOULD use a `SimpleFixedSizeExemplarReservoir` with a reservoir equal to the smaller of the maximum number of buckets configured on the aggregation or twenty (e.g. `min(20, max_buckets)`).
-- All other aggregations will use `SimpleFixedSizeExemplarReservoir`.
+- All other aggregations MUST use `SimpleFixedSizeExemplarReservoir`.

 Exemplar default reservoirs MAY change in a [minor version bump](./../versioning-and-stability.md#minor-version-bump).
 No